Labii/comparison-of-best-electronic-lab-notebook/README.md

 # Comparison of The Best Electronic Lab Notebook (ELN)
 There are tons of electronic lab notebook out there, but only few of them are actually usable.
 It usually took months for a scientist to decide which ELN is the right software to go.
 Here, I tested all available cloud-based ELNs and summarized their features.
 Hopefully, it is useful for you to find the right ELN.

 All data was collected based on the date of 2017-07-26, version v0.1.
+All rights reserved @Labii Inc.

 ## List of ELNs